OpenTreeOfLife/otcetera/README.md

 Many of the files used for testing were provided by Arlin Stoltzfus (see http://www.molevol.org/camel/projects/nexus/ for more information), the Mesquite package, and from TreeBase (thanks, Bill Piel!).

+## Docker
+See https://github.com/mtholder/dockerot for the beginnings of a Docker-based build system for otcetera.